fkie/iop_core/doc/install.md

     sudo apt-get install scons ant

-Now compile JTS:

-    1. goto jaustoolset/GUI/
-    2. ant bindmxGraph
-    3. ant bindJSIDLPlus
-    4. ant bind
-    5. ant compile-promela
-    6. ant compile
-    7. ant schema-export
-    8. export JTS_COMMON_PATH=/home/XXX/jaustoolset/GUI/templates/Common
-    9. goto jaustoolset/nodeManager
-    10. scons

->If some errors occur regarding missing *pthread* and *timer* the *libpthread* and *librt* have to be included.
-This can be done by replacing LIBS=[] by LIBS=['-lpthread', '-lrt'] in   *GUI/templates/Common/SConstruct*

 ## Set up your ROS environment

 Make sure, that your catin workspace is set up correctly: